strike127/hookerwebapp/README.md

 ~~(can display all data correctly, just need to update existing record for each step order->synth->complete instead of creating new records)~~ records now update correctly

+(time and date add as text field, will find way to allow user to choose a date and time instead of text)